Kiara Locklear

 Kiara Dawn Locklear (née Pralle; born November 4, 2002) is an American professional soccer player who plays as a forward for Fort Lauderdale United FC in the USL Super League.
-She previously played collegiate soccer for the Charlotte 49ers and the Lipscomb Bisons.
+She played college soccer for the Charlotte 49ers and the Lipscomb Bisons.

 Early life

-Locklear was raised in Bourbonnais, Illinois where she attended Bradley-Bourbonnais Community High School.
+Locklear was raised in Bourbonnais, Illinois, where she attended Bradley-Bourbonnais Community High School.
 In her youth years, she played for Chicago Fire Juniors Red South and Eclipse Select SC.
-She ran cross country in high school, but only did club soccer.
+She ran cross country in high school, but only played club soccer.

 College career

-Charlotte 49ers

-She embarked on her collegiate soccer career at Charlotte, where she earned recognition as a freshman, including a Conference USA (CUSA) All-Freshman Team honor.
+Locklear embarked on her collegiate soccer career at Charlotte, where she earned recognition as a freshman, including a Conference USA (CUSA) All-Freshman Team honor.

-Lipscomb Bisons

 She then transferred to Lipscomb University prior to the 2023 season.
 There she made a significant impact in her senior year.
 At Lipscomb she led the conference with 19 goals and 4 assists — marking a program record for single‐season points — and was named the Atlantic Sun Conference (ASUN) Player of the Year.
 Her senior season was capped off by a hat-trick in an ASUN tournament semifinal.
 Lipscomb defeated Central Arkansas 7–0.

-Following her senior season, United Soccer Coaches (USC) named Locklear to their NCAA Division I All-America Fourth Team.
-Locklear and Zara Siassi of the North Florida Ospreys (UNF) were the only ASUN athletes chosen that year, respectively.
+Following her senior season, Locklear was named to the NCAA Division I All-America Fourth Team.
+Locklear and Zara Siassi of the North Florida Ospreys were the only ASUN athletes chosen that year.